kljensen/yale-class-chat/README.md

   - I can create a "course".
   - I can create sections of a course.
   - I can make a user "administrator" for a course.
-  - I can "freeze" a course, preventing read.
+  - I can "freeze" a course, preventing write.
   - I can "archive" a course, preventing both read and write.
-  - I can "preserve" a course, preventing write. `Thinking this will be useful if they wish to view old courses but prevent any edits`
 - As an authenticated administrator for a course
   - I can add users to a course
     - I can set a user's role for a course: student, guest.